ZhuoranLu/Trustworthy-ML/README.md

 ## Licensing & Citing
 When using or building upon the data in an academic publication, please consider citing as follows:

-Lu, Z., & Yin M. (2021, May).
+Lu, Z., & Yin, M. (2021, May).
 Human Reliance on Machine Learning Models When Performance Feedback is Limited: Heuristics and Risks.
 In *Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems*

  [DOI:10.1145/3411764.3445562]